 They look quite similar at the outset, but what differentiates them is how they look a year later.

-Larry, on the other hand, has a growing customer base, growing revenue, and a growing team.
+On the other hand, Larry has a growing customer base, revenue, and team.

 How did each of them end up in such a different place?